Psais/PCA-Project/README.md

 # PCA-Project
-A small introductory analysis for PCA that I did for a class project
+A small introductory analysis about Principal Component Analysis that I did for a class project